An absolutely vital part of any aquarium set-up is the filter.

 Many filters come set up with a packet of activated charcoal.

-Some HOBs. power filters and canister filters have it already mixed into the cartridge inserts the manufacturer provides (one reason why we don’t prefer that style of HOB and prefer the AquaClear series).
+Some HOBs, power and canister filters have it already mixed into the cartridge inserts the manufacturer provides (one reason why we don’t prefer that style of HOB and prefer the AquaClear series).

 So Why Would You Want Charcoal in Your Tank, Anyway?